sp1aca9fa/landing/README.md

 ## Notes

-This project is a solution to a Le Wagon coding challenge.
+This project is a solution to a Le Wagon bootcamp coding challenge.
 It focuses on combining previously built components into a cohesive landing page layout.
 While visually simple, the main goal was to practice structuring a page and thinking about how different sections work together to guide a user.